Tommyhillphyga/brain-tumor-classification/README.md

 # Getting Stated
 - Open the 'Train tumor classifier.ipynb' on Google Colab and follow the set of instructions
-- download the training weigth here https://drive.google.com/file/d/1spPOu1Yd9eZzm64W-6vkqsxFCgRFlsow/view?usp=sharing
+- download the training weight here https://drive.google.com/file/d/1spPOu1Yd9eZzm64W-6vkqsxFCgRFlsow/view?usp=sharing

 # Lunch the Application
 - Open the 'Brain Tumor Classification with gradio interface.ipynb' on Google Colab and follow the set of instructions